-- If your program does not produce the results you were hoping for, we still encourage you to submit a report.
+- If your program does not produce the results you were hoping for, we still encourage you to submit a report, reflecting on what you might do differently next time.
 You are still eligible for a prize, and you will still receive participation certificates. - Your report does not need to be long or expertly written.
 We are looking for simple and clear explanations of what you did, what you discovered, and what you learned.

-To analyse your data and produce your report, you could use the following process:
+Here are some ideas to help you analyse your data and produce your report:

-Data analysis

-A. For tips on analysing data in CSV file format, see our handy resource (rpf.io/astro-pi-fda)

-Report writing

-We recommend the following process for writing your final report:

-A. Share the report template with your team, read through each section, and discuss what should go into each one

-B. Divide the report up and allocate each section to one or two team members; write the sections

-C. Put the sections together and read through the complete report as a team to ensure that it makes sense as a whole
+- Data analysis For tips on analysing data in CSV file format, see our handy resource (rpf.io/astro-pi-fda) - Report writing We recommend the following process for writing your final report: - A. Share the report template with your team, read through each section, and discuss what should go into each one - B. Divide the report up and allocate each section to one or two team members; write the sections - C. Put the sections together and read through the complete report as a team to ensure that it makes sense as a whole

-The deadline for submitting your report is 17 June 2022.
-Winners will be announced in mid-July.
+The deadline for submitting your report is 23 June 2023.
+Winners will be announced in late-July.